The IACOB project XV. Updated calibrations of fundamental parameters of Galactic O-type stars: Concluding remarks and future prospects

 \section{Concluding remarks and future prospects}

 In this work, we present a new set of empirical calibrations for physical parameters of Galactic O-type stars, built from a carefully selected and homogeneously analyzed sample of calibrator stars.
 Using updated atmospheric parameters from the IACOB project and homogeneous {\it Gaia} DR3 distances, we derive calibrations for $T_{\rm eff}$, $\log g$, $M_V$, $R$, log\,$L$, \Msp, and bolometric correction as a function of SpT and LC.
 To ensure reliability, we first excluded known SB2 systems and spectroscopically peculiar stars, yielding a working sample that is both clean and representative of the Galactic O-star population, free from evident selection biases.
-This was subsequently refined through additional quality cuts, resulting in the {\em calibrator sample} used to derive the final calibrations.
+This was subsequently refined through additional quality cuts, resulting in the {calibrator sample} used to derive the final calibrations.
 These calibrations constitute an updated reference for the community, building upon the widely used results from \citet[][M05]{Martins2005} and providing stronger statistical support.

-Key features of our approach include: (i) a much larger stellar sample, (ii) the use of accurate {\it Gaia}-based distances, and (iii) a carefully cleaned sample, with rigorous quality checks on photometry, extinction, distance, and binarity status.
+Key features of our approach include: (i) a much larger stellar sample, (ii) the use of accurate {\it Gaia}-based distances, and (iii) a carefully cleaned sample.
+In the latter case, we apply rigorous quality checks on photometry, extinction, distance, and binarity status.

 One of the key findings is that the scatter in $M_V$ remains substantial, even when precise {\it Gaia} DR3 distances are used.
 This residual dispersion -- likely driven by factors such as unresolved binarity, classification ambiguities, or intrinsic stellar variability -- propagates into the derived radii, luminosities, and spectroscopic masses, ultimately limiting the precision of calibrated values.